 Action Steps Estimated Completion Date: 1.
-Transfer management of GTEC to the CRA October 2010 2.
-Expand the Eastside Redevelopment Area December 2010 3.
-Complete strategic planning and initiate design of the former Kennedy Homes site May 2011 4.
-Finalize negotiations and complete build-out of the Hawthorne Road Cafe June 2011
+Transfer management of GTEC to the CRA Completed, 2010 2.
+Finalize negotiations and funding for the Hawthorne Road Café through Grow Gainesville Completed, 2011 3.
+Expand the Eastside Redevelopment Area On-going 4.
+Complete build-out of the Hawthorne Road Cafe December 2011 5.
+Complete strategic planning and initiate design of the former Kennedy Homes site January 2012